The question of interest is fundamentally linked to the time lags that exist in all arbitration proceedings.

 Pre-award interest concerns the period from the date of expropriation to the date of the arbitration decision.
 It applies to sums of which the investor has been unjustly deprived and requires the application of a market rate.

 Quantifying pre-award interest therefore implies determination of the basis (i.e., the basis for calculating the interest) and the interest rate applicable to this basis.
 These two parameters are examined below.

 Determination of the basis for calculating interest requires an examination of what the investor's financial position would have been if the alleged acts had not occurred.

 This question requires a distinction to be made between two situations:

-- The expropriation is unlawful only because of the absence of fair or prior compensation.
-In the absence of the alleged acts, the investor would certainly have been expropriated, but would have received fair and prior compensation in exchange.
-The interest base, therefore, corresponds to the amount of compensation that should have been received on the date of expropriation.
+- The expropriation is unlawful only because of the absence of fair or prior compensation.2 In the absence of the alleged acts, the investor would certainly have been expropriated, but would have received fair and prior compensation in exchange.
+The interest base, therefore, corresponds to the amount of compensation that should have been received on the date of expropriation (fair compensation standard).

 - The expropriation is unlawful because of a series of violations not limited to the sole absence of fair and prior compensation.
-In the absence of the alleged acts, the investor would not have been expropriated: consequently, he or she would not have received any compensation.
-He or she would, however, have kept his or her property and generated funds from its operation that would have been available to him or her between the date of expropriation and the date of the decision.
-Consequently, the interest base corresponds to these funds between the date of expropriation and the date of the arbitration decision.
+In the absence of the alleged acts, the investor would not have been expropriated (full reparation standard).
+Consequently, he or she would not have received any compensation.
+He or she would, however, have kept his or her property and generated funds from its operation that would have been available to him or her between the date of expropriation and the date of the decision.3 Consequently, the interest base corresponds to these funds between the date of expropriation and the date of the arbitration decision.

 ii Determination of the applicable rate